selinkcr/GOBI/README.md

 # GOBI
-Pyhton scripts that we used during GoBi research
+Pyhton scripts and datasets that we used during GoBi research